doaaaly25/coupons/README.md

 coupons_assignment.ipynb: Jupyter notebook containing the data analysis with code, plots, and markdown explanations.

 README.md: This file, summarizing the project and key findings.

+“To view the plots, please download and open the notebook locally.”